Shadvidamargini: Structure and Lakshana

 It is the 4th rāgam in the 8th chakra Vasu.
 The mnemonic name is Vasu-Bhu.
 The mnemonic phrase is sa ra gi mi pa dhi ni.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The swaras shuddha rishabham, sadharana gandharam, prati madhyamam, chathusruthi dhaivatham and kaisiki nishadham are used in this scale.
 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Natakapriya, which is the 10th melakarta scale.

-Janya rāgams

-Shadvidamargini has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for full list of rāgams associated with Shadvidamargini.

-Compositions

-A few compositions set to Shadvidhamargini are: